sci.lang.japan FAQ / 1. Writing / 1.1. and

-The iroha (いろは) ordering is a kana ordering based around a Buddhist poem which contains each of the Japanese syllables exactly once.
-This ordering is still used today, and it is not unusual to see items numbered i, ro, ha where English would use A, B, C, etc. However, in dictionaries and other lists of words, it is much less common nowadays than the more regular gojuuon ordering.
-(See 1.1.5.
-What is the origin of the kana ordering?)
+Iroha (いろは) is a kana ordering based on a poem which contains each kana once.
+This ordering is still used today, and it is not unusual to see items numbered i, ro, ha where English would use A, B, C, etc. However, in dictionaries and other lists of words, it is much less common nowadays than the more regular gojūon ordering.
+See What is the origin of the kana ordering? for the origin of hiragana and katakana.

 There are several different versions of the ordering corresponding to different versions of the poem.
 The most common one is